medusajs/medusa/docs/content/advanced/backend/payment/overview.md

 Payment Providers can be integrated with third-party services that handle payment operations such as capturing a payment.
 An example of a Payment Provider is Stripe.

 Payment Providers can also be related to a custom way of handling payment operations.
-An example of that is cash on delivery (COD) payment methods or Medusa’s [manual payment provider plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-manual) which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.
+An example of that is Cash on Delivery (COD) payment methods or Medusa’s [manual payment provider plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-manual) which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.

 ### How Payment Provider is Created